Florida Insurance One Agency

 ProtectorGuard Plans offer coverage with simple, straight-forward benefits for Doctor Visits, In-Patient Hospital Stays, Surgical Services, Wellness/Preventative Care, Out-Patient Services and more.

 Predictable Set Dollar Benefits.
-You’ll know exactly what the plan will pay to your provider for each covered office visit, test, hospitalization, and more.
-Then combine this with your in-network discounts to help you stretch your benefits further
+You’ll know exactly what the plan will pay to you or your provider for each covered expense - hospitalization deductible, ambulance/emergency room, outpatient rehabilitation, skilled nursing and more.
+This combined with a Medicare Advantage Plan can help cover most of your costs.

 Accidental Fixed and AD&D Plans